 Sarah Palin loses defamation case against 'The New York Times'

-Jurors found Tuesday that The New York Times did not defame Sarah Palin, the former Alaska governor and Republican vice-presidential candidate, in a June 2017 editorial that wrongly claimed a link between an ad from her political action committee and a mass shooting many months later.
+Jurors found on Tuesday that The New York Times did not defame Sarah Palin, the former Alaska governor and Republican vice presidential candidate, in a June 2017 editorial that wrongly claimed a link between an ad from her political action committee and a mass shooting many months later.

-That legal standard, set in a 1964 U.S. Supreme Court ruling that also involved the Times, requires that the newspaper either knowingly published damning and false information, or recklessly disregarded the likelihood that its claims were likely to prove false.
+That legal standard of "actual malice," set in a 1964 U.S. Supreme Court ruling that also involved the Times, requires that the newspaper either knowingly published damning and false information or recklessly disregarded the likelihood that its claims were likely to prove false.

-"You decided the facts, I decided the law," Rakoff told jurors Tuesday.
+"You decided the facts.
+I decided the law," Rakoff told jurors on Tuesday.
 "It turns out they were both in agreement, in this case."

 Palin is believed likely to appeal.
 Rakoff wanted the verdict to be heard by the appellate court as well.
 And now, the jury's verdict for the Times arrays even steeper odds against Palin's success.